 Biography

-Shai M. Rozen, M.D., is a Professor in the Department of Plastic Surgery at UT Southwestern Medical Center.
-He specializes in facial paralysis correction surgery and breast reconstruction.
+Shai M. Rozen, M.D., FACS, is Professor and Vice Chair in the Department of Plastic Surgery at UT Southwestern Medical Center.
+He specializes in facial paralysis (facial reanimation) surgery, facial cosmetic surgery, and microsurgery.

-Dr. Rozen earned his medical degree at the Tel Aviv University Sackler School of Medicine.
+Dr. Rozen earned his medical degree at the Tel Aviv University School of Medicine.
 He completed separate residencies in first general surgery and then plastic surgery at Johns Hopkins Hospital in Baltimore.
-He then received advanced training in craniofacial surgery through a fellowship at the International Craniofacial Institute, followed by extensive training in peripheral nerve surgery through a fellowship at Johns Hopkins.
+He then received advanced training in craniofacial surgery, followed by extensive training in peripheral nerve surgery through a fellowship at Johns Hopkins.

 He joined the UT Southwestern faculty in 2007.